keevan/whitespace-json/README.md

-# WSON
+# Whitespace JSON

-WhiteSpace JSON - JSON but every character is whitespace.
+Whitespace JSON - JSON but every character is whitespace.
 Config files now readable by nobody!! 👍🏻

 ## Wait, what?